Fjeanneret/multiSight/README.md

 Tools:

   - To compute *_network inference_* and reveal feature relationships.
-  - To get *_Pubmed articles_* based on your personalized query without leaving app.
+  - To get *_PubMed articles_* based on your personalized query without leaving app.

 | Network Inference                        | PubMed query                             |